27 Years of Hound Ears - Presented by La Sportiva!

 There is ample parking at the Foscoe Community Center at Grandfather Campground.
 However, PLEASE carpool when possible.
 Please follow the signs and parking volunteers directing you to the parking area.
 Park only in the designated area and completely off the gravel road, otherwise your car may be towed.

 Preregistration dinner, Pint Night and packet pick up

 Competitors will be able to pick up their competition packet and t-shirt beginning at 4:30pm.
 This will give everyone a chance to look at the competition map and it will speed up the busing on Saturday morning!
 Dinner and Pint Night will begin at 6:30pm - there will be pizza by Mellow Mushroom and Celeppe’s Food truck will be on site for some fantastic dinner options.
 Donations to the Carolina Climbers Coalition is strongly encouraged for the Mellow Mushroom pizza.

 Carolina Climbers' Coalition Meeting

-Friday night, the Carolina Climbers Coalition will be holding their annual meeting at 7:30pm at the Foscoe Community Center at Grandfather Campground.
+Friday night, the Carolina Climbers Coalition will be holding their annual meeting at 7:30pm outside the Foscoe Community Center at Grandfather Campground.
 Come to the meeting and hear the latest success stories of this hardworking regional climbing organization!